minetest-mods/MoreMesecons/README.md

 * `Teleporter` : If you place one teleporter, if it receives a mesecons, it teleports the nearest player on itself.
 If you place two teleporters on the same axis, if one receives a mesecons signal, it teleports the nearest player on the second (with a maximal distance of 50 nodes by default).
 The player teleporter must be inside a radius of 25 nodes.
 * `Temporary Gate` : If it receives a mesecons signal, whatever its duration, a mesecons signal is send with a fixed duration.
 You can change it by right-click (in seconds) (you can write for example 0.2 to send a pulse, or 20 to send long signals).
 * `Wireless` : Place 2 (or more) wireless somewhere.
 Change their channel by right-click.
 If you send a signal to a wireless, every wireless wich have the same channel will send the signal.
+* `Wireless Jammer` : If it receives a mesecons signal, it deactivates all wireless (receptors) in a radius of 15 nodes.